Volume one: Lean, Mean and Lime Green. Two stroke era Kawasaki racing 1968-1978

 In 1967, however, there came a moment of fate that changed my life forever.
 A young English rider, Rodney Gould, and his journalist friend, Bruce Cox, had decided to spend the winter in California where Bruce worked for Cycle World magazine and Rodney went to work as a mechanic at the Norm Reeves dealership.
 Through that connection, we all became good friends.

 Rod also raced at the Southern California tracks of Carlsbad, Willow Springs and Riverside that winter and, as I recall, won every race in which he competed.
 One of these was on a Kawasaki A1-R, which resulted in him being signed to race for the Kawasaki team in the 250cc race at Daytona.
-So it was that, in early 1968, I sold everything I owned to go first to Daytona and then on to Europe with Rodney and Bruce.
+In early 1968, I sold everything I owned to go first to Daytona and then on to Europe with Rodney and Bruce.
 I became Rodney’s race mechanic as he continued his full time professional road race career riding a Yamaha on the European FIM Grand Prix circuits.
 We had three good years together on the Grand Prix circuits resulting in Rod winning the 250cc FIM World Championship in 1970.

 Fate, however, was to change my life again after that successful season as my new wife was having a tough time adapting to the Grand Prix racer’s life .
 This entailed not only living in a small caravan/trailer but also hooking it up to a van full of bikes and towing it almost weekly to a different country, with different money and different languages for a good part of the year.
 It was not an easy life in those days for anyone involved in Grand Prix racing.